WalaHassine/ModelRealTimeFacialDetection/README.md

 ## Prerequisites

-Before running the code, make sure you have the following libraries installed:
+Before running the code, make sure you have the following libraries installed :

 - `cv2`: OpenCV for image and video processing.
 - `keras`: A high-level neural networks API.